Best Photo Frame Apps for Old iPads and Tablets

 DAKboard (Free / $6/month Premium)

-DAKboard is a web-based dashboard that shows photos alongside a calendar, weather, and custom widgets.
-You open it in Safari and set it to full-screen — it runs as a web app, not a native app.
+DAKboard is the odd one out here because it’s not really a photo frame app.
+It’s a web-based dashboard that happens to show your photos alongside calendar events, weather, and custom widgets.
+You open it in Safari, set it to full-screen, and it runs as a web app.

 Android Apps

-Same app, better on Android.
-This is where Fotoo really shines — full cloud integration, motion detection, clock overlay, and it handles the always-on display behavior that Android supports natively.
+Same app as above, but this is where it really belongs.
+On Android, Fotoo gets full cloud integration, motion detection, clock overlay, and it handles the always-on display behavior that Android supports natively.
+Everything just works the way it should.

 Google Photos Ambient Mode

-On some Android tablets, you can set Google Photos as the screen saver (Settings → Display → Screen saver → Google Photos).
+On some Android tablets, you can set Google Photos as the screen saver (Settings, then Display, then Screen saver, then Google Photos).
 It cycles through your selected albums whenever the tablet is docked or charging.
+No app to install, nothing to configure beyond that one setting.

 The Settings That Matter